-Physiomics is engaged in providing consulting services to pharmaceutical companies in the areas of outsourced quantitative pharmacology and computational biology, using a combination of industry standard technologies and its own proprietary technology platform, Virtual Tumour $^{\mathbb{M}}$.
-In simple terms, this means helping companies to put the right drugs together, at the right dose, in the right types of cancer to help achieve the best possible results at the most economic cost.
+Physiomics is engaged in providing consulting services to pharmaceutical companies in the areas of outsourced quantitative pharmacology and computational biology, using a combination of industry standard technologies and its own proprietary technology platform, Virtual Tumour[TM].
+In simple terms, this means helping companies to put the right drugs together, at the right dose, in the right types of cancer, to help achieve the best possible outcomes for patients, at the lowest cost.

-Modelling and simulation using Virtual TumourTM and other tools
+Modelling and simulation using Virtual Tumour[TM] and other tools

-The Company's focus is almost exclusively in the provision of modelling, simulation and data analysis services covering the full range of oncology R&D and with a focus on quantitative pharmacology techniques.
-The Company's main commercial revenue driver is its proprietary Virtual TumourTM predictive software in the preclinical and clinical space, and in particular extensions to this software that have been developed over the last few years to address specialist areas such as immune-oncology, DNA damage repair inhibitors, radiation therapy and other areas of specialism.
-The Company also utilises other industry standard tools, such as NONMEM and MATLAB as well as developing its own bespoke models using the R programming language.
+The Company's focus is almost exclusively in the provision of modelling, simulation and data analysis services, covering the full range of oncology R&D and with a focus on quantitative pharmacology techniques.
+The Company generates fee for service revenues by providing insights to clients based on its modelling.
+The Company utilises its proprietary Virtual Tumour[TM] predictive software, industry standard tools (such as NONMEM and MATLAB), as well as developing bespoke models using the R programming language.
+Extensions to Virtual Tumour[TM] have been developed over the last few years to address specialist areas such as immuno-oncology, DNA damage repair inhibitors, radiation therapy and other areas of specialism.
 Projects often require a blend of several approaches to deliver the optimal insights to clients.
 Client companies rely heavily on the knowledge and experience of our team when evaluating data and devising new programmes.
 The team's exposure to and expanding expertise in a wide range of cancer treatment modalities is attractive to new and existing clients.

-The team's expertise in the late discovery, preclinical and clinical phases of pharmaceutical R&D, Physiomics adds value by helping companies to efficiently derive insights from their data.
-This is achieved in a variety of ways ranging from data analysis, visualisation and interpretation to mathematical modelling of the performance of drugs.
+The Company's expertise in the late discovery, preclinical and clinical phases of pharmaceutical R&D, enables it to add value by helping companies to efficiently derive insights from their data.
+This is achieved in a variety of ways ranging from data analysis, visualisation and interpretation, to mathematical modelling of the performance of drugs.
 The end result is that our clients are in a better position to optimise the treatments they are developing by selecting the right targets, drugs, dosages, timing and combinations.
-We believe that we add particular value in early development during the transition from pre-clinical to first-in-man studies.
-We believe our experience and capabilities have been helpful in supporting clients in identifying optimal clinical trial designs and justifying this to regulatory authorities.
-In the 2020/21 financial year, the Company has been able to:
+We believe that we add particular value in early development during the transition from pre-clinical to first-in-human studies.
+We believe our experience and capabilities have been helpful in supporting clients in identifying optimal clinical trial designs and justifying them to regulatory authorities.
+In recent projects, the Company has been able to: